barrettlab/2025_Shiny_visualize_matabarcode_data/README.md

 - View taxa at different rank levels (Phylum, Class, Order, etc.) interactively

+- Hover over plot to see pop-up of full taxonomic information for each OTU

-- Faceting of plots based on sample_data() of phyloseq object
+- Control number of columns in faceted plots based on sample_data() of phyloseq object

 - Save plots as pdf